Main Navigation - Mobile

 IV.
 PROGRAM DESIGN

-A. Students will normally progress annually from grade to grade through achievement or by meeting the goals set in a special education program and described in the considered when, in the judgment of the professional staff, such decisions are in the best educational interest of the pupils involved.
-Any consideration for retention or acceleration will involve consultation with the student's parent/guardian and the professional staff, but the final decision will rest with the school administration.
-The Superintendent is directed to establish regulations for retention or acceleration of students to insure the required consultation with parents/guardians and the necessary involvement of various professional staff members leading to such decisions.
+A. Students will normally progress annually from grade to grade through achievement or by working toward meeting the goals set in the student’s individualized education program (IEP).
+This determination is made through the judgment of the professional staff, and such decisions are made in the best educational interest of the students involved.
+Any consideration for retention or acceleration will involve consultation with the student's parent/guardian and the professional staff, but the final decision will rest with the superintendent or designee.
+The superintendent is directed to establish regulations for retention or acceleration of students to ensure the required consultation with parents/guardians and the necessary involvement of various professional staff members leading to such decisions.

-B. The School District will develop guidelines for assessing and identifying students for participation in gifted and talented programs.
+B. The District will develop guidelines for assessing and identifying students for participation in advanced academics, including enrichment and acceleration programs.
 The guidelines will include the use of multiple objective criteria; assessments that are based on current theory and research; assessments and procedures that are sensitive to historically under-represented groups including, but not limited to, students of color, English learners, students of limited economic means, and twice-exceptional students.

 RATIFIED BY THE BOARD OF EDUCATION: April 7, 1997